domRiddle/ASF/Configuration.md

 `byte` type with default value of `0`.
 This property works very similar to `SendOnFarmingFinished` property, with one difference - instead of sending trade when farming is done, we can also send it every `SendTradePeriod` hours, regardless of how much we have to farm left.
 This is useful if you want to `loot` your alt accounts on usual basis instead of waiting for it to finish farming.
 Default value of `0` disables this feature, if you want your bot to send you trade e.g. every day, you should put `24` here.

-Typically you'll want to use **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** together with this feature, although it's not a requirement if you intend to confirm manually in timely fashion.
+Typically you'll want to use **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** together with this feature, although it's not a requirement if you intend to handle 2FA confirmations manually in timely fashion.
 If you're not sure how to set this property, leave it with default value of `0`.

 ---